 Switching between open applications

-See list of keyboard shortcuts on Apple's support site.
+For all the Apple shortcuts, see this list of keyboard shortcuts on Apple's support site.

 It's best to refer to your tablet's user guide for information on how to switch between open applications.